quenktechnologies/noni/README.md

 by [Quenk Technologies Limited](http://quenk.com) during software development.

-Quenk Technologies is an application engineering company located in Trinidad and Tobago focused mainly on information and data management through Web technologies.
+Quenk Technologies is an application engineering company located in Trinidad and Tobago focused mainly on applications for data and information management.

-Most if not all of the code provided here is influenced by functional programming paradigms and may not make sense if new to concepts like function composition, Monads and pattern matching.

 ## Links